 09Day 9: Sunrise at the Taj Mahal & Agra Fort – Return to Delhi

 Start your day with a sunrise visit to the Taj Mahal (closed on Fridays), the ultimate symbol of love built by Emperor Shah Jahan in memory of Mumtaz Mahal.
-Watch as its white marble glows with the first light of dawn, revealing exquisite inlay work and perfect symmetry — a breathtaking masterpiece that lingers in memory.
+Watch as its white marble glows in the first light of dawn, revealing exquisite inlay work and flawless symmetry — a breathtaking masterpiece that lingers in memory.

 Return to your hotel for breakfast before visiting the majestic Agra Fort, a UNESCO World Heritage Site that once served as the seat of Mughal power.
-Explore its grand halls, marble pavilions, and terraces offering distant views of the Taj Mahal — a poignant glimpse into royal history.
+Explore its grand halls, marble pavilions, and terraces offering distant views of the Taj Mahal — a poignant reminder of the Mughal era’s grandeur.

-Later, drive back to Delhi (approx. 4 hours) for your onward journey, concluding your unforgettable tour through India’s royal and cultural heart.
+Later, drive back to Delhi (approximately 4 hours) for your onward journey, concluding your unforgettable tour through India’s royal and cultural heart.